 Fuel Economy: 58 mpg city / 53 mpg highway

 Everyone knows that the Prius line gets great gas mileage.
 But did you know that it also is very easy to maintain?
 It handles well and maintains a lot of its value over time.
 Kelley Blue Book estimates you'll spend $3,691 on fuel over five years and $3,543 on repairs as well.

-The Prius also has great safety features, like a collision warning system that can help you avoid an accident—or survive it with less damage to your vehicle.
-It is not super roomy, but it can fit a few friends just fine.
+The Prius also has great safety features, like a collision-warning system that can help you avoid an accident—or survive one with less damage to your vehicle.
+It is not super-roomy, but it can fit a few friends just fine.